5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brand-specific_Patches/Dell_Special_Patch/Enable_4k_Dell_Optiplex.md

 > **Models**: Dell Optiplex 3070 and 7070

-If you have a 4k Display attached to your Dell Optiplex, you can use this guide to force-enable 4k resulotion by modifying UEFI parameters via a modified GRUB shell.
+If you have a 4k Display attached to your Dell Optiplex, you can use this guide to force-enable 4k resolution by modifying UEFI parameters via a modified GRUB shell.
 Do this on your own risk!

 ## Preparations

 - :warning: Create a Backup of your currently working EFI folder and store it on a FAT32 formatted USB Flash drive!
 - Dowload [modgrubshell.efi](https://github.com/datasone/grub-mod-setup_var/releases)
 - Add it to `EFI/OC/Tools`
-- Add `modgrubshell.efi` to `config.plist` (UEFI/Drivers)
+- Add `modgrubshell.efi` to `config.plist` (`Misc/Tools`)
-- Remove/Disable `stolenmem` from Framebufferpatch
+- Remove/Disable `stolenmem` property from Framebufferpatch
 - Save and reboot

 ## Modifying BIOS parameters

-- Back in the Boot Picker, Press <kbd>space bar</kd>
+- In the Boot Picker, Press <kbd>space bar</kd> to show auxiliary tools.
-- Select modgrubshell and press <kbd>Enter</kbd>
+- Select `modgrubshell` and press <kbd>Enter</kbd>
 - Enter the following commands:
 	```shell
 	setup_var 0x8DC